Christopher Imumolen

-Christopher Irene Imumolen (born 5 September 1983) is the Addo of Abaji, an educationist, a university professor, a serial entrepreneur, a business mogul and a Nigerian Politician.
+Christopher Irene Imumolen (born 5 September 1983) is the Addo of Abaji, an educationist, a university professor, a serial entrepreneur, a business mogul and a Nigerian politician.
 He is the founder of Joint Professional Training and Support International Limited (JPTS) and UNIC Foundation, a non-profit, non governmental organization.
-He is a presidential candidate on the platform of the Accord Party, ahead of the 2023 Nigerian presidential elections.
+He was a presidential candidate on the platform of the Accord Party, ahead of the 2023 Nigerian presidential elections.